AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 ```
 let promise = fetch('coffee.jpg');
 ```
 This calls the `fetch()` method, passing it the URL of the image to fetch from the network as a parameter.
-This can also take an options object as an optional second paramter, but we are just using the simplest version for now.
+This can also take an options object as an optional second parameter, but we are just using the simplest version for now.
 We are storing the promise object returned by `fetch()` inside a variable called `promise`.
 As we said before, this object represents an intermediate state that is initially neither success nor failure -- the official term for a promise in this state is **pending**.

 4. To respond to the successful completion of the operation whenever that occurs (in this case, when a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) is returned), we invoke the [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) method of the promise object.
 The callback inside the `.then()` block runs only when the promise call completes successfully and returns the `Response` object -- in promise-speak, when it has been **fulfilled**.
 It is passed the returned `Response` object as a parameter.